adrienaury/mailmock/CONTRIBUTING.md

 Use `goimports` to remove unused imports.

+A convenient make target will run all linters in a single command : `make lint`.

 ## Cyclomatic complexity

 Use [gocyclo](https://github.com/fzipp/gocyclo) to compute cyclomatic complexity.
 Cyclomatic complexity of functions/methods must be below 15.